azadsadr/sign-language-detection/README.md

 ## Data

-data are from kaggle website include, 27000 images with $28 \times 18$ resolution in `csv` format.
+Dataset are from Kaggle website include, 27000 images with $28 \times 18$ resolution in `csv` format.

 ## Methodology

-Here, we are trying to develop a deep learning model to recognize the hand gestures and map them to the english letter.
+Here, we are trying to develop a deep learning model to recognize the hand gestures and map them to the English letter.

 * Convolutional Neural Network
 * Bayesian Convolutional Neural Network

-## Conclusion
+## Results

 ## References
 <a id="1">https://www.kaggle.com/code/sanikamal/sign-language-detection/notebook</a>